-Subject to the rules and procedures of each applicable clearing system, purchases of Notes held within a clearing system must be made by or through Participants, which will receive a credit for such Notes on the clearing system's records.
-The ownership interest of each actual purchaser of each such note (the "Beneficial Owner") will in turn be recorded on the Participants' and Indirect Participants' records.
-Beneficial Owners will not receive written confirmation from any clearing system of their purchase, but Beneficial Owners are expected to receive written confirmations providing details of the transaction, as well as periodic statements of their holdings, from the Participant or Indirect Participant through which such Beneficial Owner entered into the transaction.
+Subject to the rules and procedures of each applicable clearing system, purchases of Notes held within a clearing system must be made by or through participants, which will receive a credit for such Notes on the clearing system's records.
+The ownership interest of each actual purchaser of each such Note, or the beneficial owner, will in turn be recorded on the participants' and indirect participants' records.
+Beneficial owners will not receive written confirmation from any clearing system of their purchase, but beneficial owners are expected to receive written confirmations providing details of the transaction, as well as periodic statements of their holdings, from the participant or indirect participant through which such beneficial owner entered into the transaction.

-Transfers of ownership interests in Notes held within the clearing system will be affected by entries made on the books of Participants acting on behalf of Beneficial Owners.
-Beneficial Owners will not receive certificates representing their ownership interests in such Notes, unless and until interests in any Global Note held within a clearing system are exchanged for Definitive Notes.
+Transfers of ownership interests in Notes held within the clearing system will be affected by entries made on the books of participants acting on behalf of beneficial owners.
+Beneficial owners will not receive certificates representing their ownership interests in such Notes, unless and until interests in any Global Note held within a clearing system are exchanged for Definitive Notes.

-No clearing system has knowledge of the actual Beneficial Owners of the Notes held within such clearing system and their records will reflect only the identity of the Participants to whose accounts such Notes are credited, which may or may not be the Beneficial Owners.
-The Participants will remain responsible for keeping account of their holdings on behalf of their customers.
-Conveyance of notices and other communications by the clearing systems to Participants, by Participants to Indirect Participants, and by Participants and Indirect Participants to Beneficial Owners will be governed by arrangements among them, subject to any statutory or regulatory requirements as may be in effect from time to time.
+No clearing system has knowledge of the actual beneficial owners of the Notes held within such clearing system and their records will reflect only the identity of the participants to whose accounts such Notes are credited, which may or may not be the beneficial owners.
+The participants will remain responsible for keeping account of their holdings on behalf of their customers.
+Conveyance of notices and other communications by the clearing systems to participants, by participants to indirect participants, and by participants and indirect participants to beneficial owners will be governed by arrangements among them, subject to any statutory or regulatory requirements as may be in effect from time to time.

 The laws of some jurisdictions may require that certain persons take physical delivery in definitive form of securities.
 Consequently, the ability to transfer interests in a Global Note to such persons may be limited.
-Because DTC can only act on behalf of Participants, who in turn act on behalf of Indirect Participants, the ability of a person having an interest in a Rule 144A Global Note to pledge such interest to persons or entities that do not participate in DTC, or otherwise take actions in respect of such interest, may be affected by a lack of physical certificate in respect of such interest.
-Although DTC, Euroclear and Clearstream, Luxembourg have agreed to the foregoing procedures to facilitate transfers of interests in the Rule 144A Global Notes and the Regulation S Global Notes among participants in DTC, Euroclear and Clearstream, Luxembourg, they are under no obligation to perform or to continue to perform such procedures, and may discontinue or modify such procedures at any time.
-Neither the Group, the Trustee, the Paying Agents, the Transfer Agents, the Calculation Agent, the Registrars nor any of their respective agents will have any responsibility for the performance by DTC, Euroclear or Clearstream, Luxembourg or their respective participants or indirect participants of their respective obligations under the rules and procedures governing their operations.
+Transfers of ownership or other interest in a Global Note may be made only through a participant in DTC.
+Because DTC can only act on behalf of participants, who in turn act on behalf of indirect participants, the ability of a person having an interest in a Global Note to pledge such interest to persons or entities that do not participate in DTC, or otherwise take actions in respect of such interest, may be affected by a lack of physical certificate in respect of such interest.
+Neither the Group, the Trustee, the Paying Agent, the Transfer Agent, the Registrar nor any of their respective agents will have any responsibility for the performance by DTC or its participants or indirect participants (including Euroclear or Clearstream, Luxembourg) of their respective obligations under the rules and procedures governing their operations.

-Information concerning DTC, Euroclear and Clearstream, Luxembourg
+Information concerning DTC

-The following description of the operations and procedures of DTC, Euroclear and Clearstream, Luxembourg are provided solely as a matter of convenience.
-These operations and procedures are solely within the control of the respective settlement systems and are subject to changes by them.
-Neither we nor the Initial Purchasers take any responsibility for these operations and procedures and we urge investors to contact the system or their participants directly to discuss these matters.
+The following description of the operations and procedures of DTC is provided solely as a matter of convenience.
+These operations and procedures are solely within the control of DTC and are subject to changes by them.
+Neither the Issuer nor the Initial Purchasers take any responsibility for these operations and procedures and investors are urged to contact the system or their participants directly to discuss these matters.